sul-dlss/mylibrary/README.md

-MyLibrary is a patron facing application that displays library account information, renews materials, cancels hold requests, makes payments of library fees and fines (via a hosted payment gateway), and other features enhancing library user experience and interactions with library access services.
+MyLibrary is a patron facing application that displays library account information, renews materials, cancels hold requests, makes payments of library fees and fines (via a hosted payment gateway), and other features enhancing library user experience.

 ## Requirements
 1. Ruby (3.1 or greater)